Ingeniums/IngeHack-2k22-Challenges/forensics/Phishing/README.md

 ## Description

 Hello, our internal security team believe that we have been a victim of a phishing compaign but couldn't figure out what the threat actors were trying to steal.
-The word document below was an email attachment used among to get into our coporate network.
+The word document below was an email attachment used among others to get into our coporate network.

 ## Solution